-Most fuel transfer tanks and auxiliary tanks on the market are not designed for refueling flammable liquids such as gasoline, but instead only to transport non-flammable liquids or diesel.
-The refueling tanks used with our fuel trailers are designed and DOT approved for transport and refueling while the refueling tank is still attached to the transporting vehicle.
-Also, the tanks are DOT approved for flammable liquids such as gasoline, avgas, and kerosene while still being able to be used with non-flammables and diesel.
+Most fuel transfer tanks and auxiliary tanks on the market are not designed for refueling flammable liquids such as gasoline, but instead only to transport non-flammable liquids.
+The non-bulk refueling tanks used with our fuel trailers are designed and DOT approved for transport and refueling while the refueling tank is still attached to the transporting vehicle.
+Also, the tanks are DOT approved for flammable liquids such as gasoline, avgas, and kerosene while still being able to be used with non-flammables liquids.
 Operators should not transport flammable liquids without planning and careful consideration.
 From a safety standpoint though, you can have confidence that our models are built with only the correct and safest components for the job.

 Petro2Go is a registered trailer manufacturer with the National Highway Traffic Safety Administration (NHTSA), a division of the DOT.
 As such, all of our trailers adhere to DOT requirements with lighting equipment, tires, wheels, axles, sizing, weight, and safety.

 Below are a few example components we use: